maciejbaba/maciejbaba/README.md

 <div align="center">

-### 👋 Hi, I’m Maciej (pronounce  Ma-che-y) I adore programming and I can't imagine a day without writing at least one line of code, viewing programming-related content, reading about new stuff or typing some sort of command.
+### 👋 Hi, I’m Maciej I adore programming and I can't imagine a day without writing at least one line of code, viewing programming-related content, reading about new stuff or typing some sort of command.
 I also read about old stuff and how the whole IT world works (it's so interesting, under all of it is math and numbers) i.e. video transfer and JPEG (DCT algorithm), memory management.

 ### In general, I am interested in everything that is related to computers or other machines but I find programming most interesting.